stevenpencle/D6-LOA/README.md

 - Components for header, footer, and navigation
 - Service for async http request and response handling
 - Security service and route guard
-- Base service for subsription based (observable) services (data stores)
+- Base service for subscription based (observable) services (data stores)
 - Data navigation service with helper components to handle sorting, filtering, and paging through large data sets
 - SRS (Staff) service and staff picker component to handle FDOT staff selections (with example)
 - Complete CRUD example for client and server architecture patterns